gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 ![CreateSpace](./IMAGES/CreateSpace.png)

-NOTE: If you have not logged in for the first time on the application and the **tokens.json** file is not present or the token is expired beyond the refresh period, you will get taken back to the login page with an error message to contact the administrator and have them log into the application.
+**NOTE:** If you have not logged in for the first time on the application and the **tokens.json** file is not present or the token is expired beyond the refresh period, you will get taken back to the login page with an error message to contact the administrator and have them log into the application.
+Remember to use the credentials for the "AppAdmin" user discussed above when loging in as Administrator

 Now click on the room and a Webex Gadget will be presented where you can chat and meet with the other user(s) in that space.